 What are the Website Performance Tools Measuring Specifically?

 Google Analytics rates faster websites as higher priority when receiving searches.
 This can be the difference between a loading time of 5 seconds to a loading time of 2-3 seconds.
-Measuring speed is one of the most reliable website performance tools available.
+Page speed tests are one of the most reliable website performance tools available.

 Increasing your site’s loading speed from 8 seconds to 2 seconds can boost conversion rate by 74% (Vendasta).